How to Find a Pro Bono Opportunity

 Pro Bono Partnership in Charlottesville

-Immigrant Jail Outreach Project – Students accompany attorneys from the Washington, D.C.-based Capital Area Immigrants' Rights (CAIR) Coalition to interview clients and to present know-your-rights presentations at a nearby juvenile detention facility and at several regional jails that have a large population of immigrant detainees.
+Immigrant Jail Outreach Project –Students, working with attorneys from the Washington, D.C.-based Capital Area Immigrants' Rights (CAIR) Coalition, interview clients and present know-your-rights presentations at a nearby juvenile detention facility.

 Piedmont Court Appointed Special Advocates (PCASA) – Student volunteers are trained to serve as advocates in the court system for the best interests of children who have been adjudicated to be abused or neglected.

 Virginia Innocence Project Pro Bono Clinic – Student volunteers assist in evaluating claims of innocence by prisoners in Virginia, and assessing the appropriate avenues of legal relief available.
 (More)